Python Notes: Compiling + Caching

 - write an updated ".pyc" file

-Problem 2: no attempt to save the compiled code (IT WILL BE RECOMPILED OVER AND OVER FOREVER!)
+Problem 2: no attempt to save the compiled code (so will be repeated recompiled every time forever)

 - the following demo (which could be much larger) will never be cache-checked (or compiled-to-cache) when executed